I think we've found paradise.

 The best part about the beach?
 You can order a beer from one of several stands lining the beach and they will bring it down to wherever you are sitting, taking in the sunset.
 Talk about paradise.

 Taganga is also known as the cheapest place in the world to become PADI certified, which was the reason this town was a must on our itinerary.
-We didn’t want to make the commitment to get certified, as it was our first time diving and we weren’t sure how much we would like it.
+We didn’t want to make the commitment to get certified, as it was our first time diving and we weren’t sure how much we would like it (But we did like it and find out where we got certified).
 So instead, we had arranged to go on a day-long scuba trip with a company called Oceano.
 Our expectations were far surpassed.

 After gathering all our gear and meeting the others who would be diving with us, including our guides, we walked down to the beach, boarded a boat and enjoyed a bumpy, high-speed ride to a small bay.